Cosette standing next to suitcases and Yuri sitting on top of them. Bagpacks next to the suitcases. Behind us 2 blue doors. Long term traveling.

 A boat with a open roof.
 Cosette and Yuri sitting on the left.On the right more people going to Dubrovnik.
 Long term traveling.

-Cosette and Yuri on a boat
+Cosette and Yuri on a boat.

 These are all American, Australian, New Zealand and British families, however the laws regarding homeschooling/worldschooling/unschooling are different.